 - Verify staff privileges by means of an original signed letter from the administrator of each hospital, or facility, at which privileges are held confirming good standing at that facility.
 The letter(s) must be current, dated no more than one year prior to the date the application is received by ABPS.

-- Be certified on the “Provider” level in the Advanced Life Support in Obstetrics (ALSO) program, and Neonatal Resuscitation Provider (NRP) program.
+- Be certified on the “Provider” level in the Advanced Life Support in Obstetrics (ALSO) and Neonatal Resuscitation Provider (NRP) programs.
 ALSO and NRP do not have to be current at the time of submitting the application, but must be current and on file 30 days prior to taking the examination.

-A. Clinical Practice Track – This Track Will Be Available Until 2018.
+- Clinical Practice Track – This Track Will Be Available Until 2018.

 - The applicant must be a family physician with care of obstetric patients on an ongoing basis for five (5) years.
 This care should include the practice of surgical obstetrics.
 Documentation of training in obstetrics should include a case log listing all obstetrical cases completed in the previous two years.
 Applicants should demonstrate that their volume of obstetrical medicine is sufficient to maintain competence.
 The Board may consider applications who have participated in GME programs which include high volume maternity care, including operative obstetrics.